 The two trees we spray painted are small Christmas trees that I will use as decorative Christmas trees in my office and my daughter’s bedroom.
-Of course, if you want a full size tree, you can follow our tutorial and spray paint a tree of any size.
+Of course, if you want a full size tree, you can follow our Christmas tree painting tutorial to decorate a tree of any size.

 (We actually purchased two more trees, and I’m going to help Susan’s daughters decorate their own spray painted Christmas trees for their bedrooms.)